-Finding the best soy sauce substitute recipe for you can be a daunting task.
+Finding the best substitute for soy sauce can be a daunting task.
 Will it taste just as good?
 And exactly what is a substitute for soy sauce?
 Overwhelmed?
 Don’t be!
-The best part is that if you don’t find one you like, you can make your own!
-Put it in a mason jar and store it for later.
+The best part is that if you don’t find an alternative for sale that like, you can just make your own!
+Put it in a handy mason jar and store it for later.

 Why I make my own soy sauce substitute

 Hi, everyone!
 Can I just start out by telling you that I love soy sauce?
 I really do.
-It’s a staple in most Asian cuisines, and, well, I love Asian cuisine, too.
+It’s a staple in most Asian cuisines, and, well, I love Asian cuisine!
 Here’s the problem.
 I’ve been gluten-free for two years now for health reasons.

-Here’s the real kicker: two weeks ago, I was diagnosed with a condition called Interstitial Cystitis.
+And here’s the real kicker: a few months ago, I was diagnosed with a condition called Interstitial Cystitis.
 You can look it up if you want to, but the bottom line is this: my diet is about to change even more drastically.
-A lot of soy sauce substitute recipes contain things that I can no longer eat, like balsamic vinegar or worcestershire sauce.
+A lot of soy sauce substitute recipes contain things that I can no longer eat, like balsamic vinegar or Worcestershire sauce.

 That’s why I’m here.
-To help you find the right substitute for soy sauce that’s right for you and share my own homemade soy sauce substitute recipe.
+To help you find the substitute for soy sauce that’s right for you and share my own homemade soy sauce substitute recipe.

 As I’ve been making my own substitute for soy sauce for years, my friends often come to me as the soy sauce expert.
 So below are some commonly asked questions about soy sauce.